nrueh/plingo/README.md

 a(X) :- b(X), not unsat(idx, 5, X).
 :~ unsat(idx, 5, X).
 [5@0]
 ```
 where `idx` is the index of the rule in the LPMLN program and the `unsat` atom is True if the original rule is not satisfied.
 In that case the weak constraint adds the weight of the rule as a penalty.
+Note that the `unsat` atom contains information about the index, the weight and all variables in a rule.

 By default, only soft rules are converted to to ASP.
 To convert hard rules as well, the `--hr` flag can be added on the command line.

 ## Examples